 |Mu with AAC looking at a rainy sunrise.
 Image of a teen in a hooded raincoat, his brown hand holding an iPad mini bare trees mixed with evergreens white houses and a pastel sunrise in the background. ©Kerima Cevik|

 A typical day at home involves a great deal of movement followed by periods of learning, studying and leisure time.
-I am in terrible shape but he puts me in the position of having to get in shape and this is an incredibly good thing, particularly since I’m trying to recover from a great deal of health harm.
+I am in terrible shape but he puts me in the position of having to get in shape and this is an incredibly good thing, particularly since I’m trying to recover from a lifetime of health challenges brought on by past harm done to me by others.
 At some point I won't be limping after him, I'll be able to catch him at a flat run.
 That will mean I'm Senior Olympics material.
 That’s a good goal, and everyone needs a goal in life.

 What does happen each time I see a carpet slide, or leap or spin, is I remember standing under street lamps as a young child in the Canal Zone, spinning on one foot endlessly before I knew what a Dervish was and before I saw my first ballerina en pointe.
 I remember and as he runs through his impromptu acrobatics I throw my head back and laugh in understanding and memory of the sheer joy in it!

 In those moments of silent explosive movement, I think “that’s my boy.”

 Don't fool yourselves.
 As Yoda would say, "Autistic he is.
 A burden he is not."

 First published as a Facebook Note.
 Picture published with permission of the subject.